-Short for two-dimensional, 2-D is any virtual object that has no appearance of depth.
-For example, if a graphic or image of a computer is 2-D, it can only be viewed from one angle, but the 3-D version of a computer could be viewed at any angle.
+Short for two-dimensional, 2-D is any virtual object with no appearance of depth.
+For example, if a graphic or image is 2-D, it can only be viewed properly from a straight on viewpoint.
+However, a 3-D graphic or image is viewable at any angle.

 2-D computer graphics started in the 1950s, based on vector graphics devices.
 These were largely supplanted by raster-based devices in the following decades.
 The PostScript language and the X Window System protocol were landmark developments in the field.